Designations Congruent with Things: Chapter 17

 Subjectivity is the worst.

 Why do you zink zat I invented zee coordinate plane?
-René Descartes asks him in a questionable yet sympathetic French accent.
+René Descartes asks in a questionable yet sympathetic French accent.

-Hermann narrows his eyes, watching him intently.
+Hermann narrows his eyes.

 Hermann steps forward.